promptfoo/promptfoo/site/blog/cyberseceval.md

 image: /img/blog/cyberseceval/cyberseceval-illustration.jpg
 ---

-# How to run a CyberSecEval benchmark
+# How to run CyberSecEval

 Your LLM's security is only as strong as its weakest prompt.
 This guide shows you how to use [Promptfoo](https://github.com/promptfoo/promptfoo) to run standardized cybersecurity evaluations against any AI model, including OpenAI, Ollama, and HuggingFace models.